-Turning the pages of time, we see that the major chunks of history of Imphal belong to 1st century AD.
+Turning the pages of time, we see that the major chunks of the history of the Imphal belong to the 1st century AD.
 Many experts say that Manipur was originally a part of Burma and it was only in 1826 that it became a part of the Indian subcontinent.

 These regions were ruled by King Khaba and Pakhangba initially, however, these were soon taken care of by the Ningthouja tribe which worked brilliantly when it came to politics and warfare.
 Soon, they started conquering other regions of Manipur.

 Then after this, in 1892, the most infamous Anglo-Manipur War started.
 This was so because the locals wouldn’t accept the autocratic rule, and it soon led to the demolition of the Kangla Palace.
 Anyhow, the rule of the Britishers prevailed in the long run and continued until the independence of India.
 After Indian independence, Manipur became a state in 1972, and Imphal was officially declared its capital city.

 1. Shaheed Minar

 It is around 11m tall and is specifically situated in the very core of Bir Trikendrajit Park.
 This place acts as a memorial for the martyrs who died fighting the British.
 If you want to breathe history, then, you shouldn’t miss traveling to Shaheed Minar.

 2. INA Memorial